Therealchainman/archive-cp/algorithms/segment_trees.md

 This is for a problem where you have a dynamic programming solution, but you are updating values, which you can then update the rest of the tree and propagate to the root or full segment by the fact you can merge two segments with some arithmetic.

+Just a tip you can implement this with a Node, or you can use arrays to represent these, I think it is easier to actually use separate arrays to represent the node.

 ```cpp
 struct Node {
     int cumsum_prefix_products, cumsum_suffix_products, prefix_product, exp;